willjantscher/Personnel_Tracker/README.md

 ### Navigation Bar
+The navigation bar is mounted accross all routes in this application and provides links to the major micro-apps.
+It also includes the illustrious Team Scorp%co logo.

 ### Spring Backend
 This includes a persistant database that boots with mock data.
 It also contains the appropriate routing and handling of all requests interacting with the database.
 There are two primary tables with associated classes: a Member table/class and an Additional Duty table/class